GEANT/CampusIdP/Documentation/api-spec.md

     -  **@type** : The special keyname is used to set the data type of a node or typed value within document
     -  **@id** : The special keyname defines unique identifier and can be also used for reference
 - In addition the root object must contain:
-     - **configs** : This keyame will contains all IdP configuration elements in array
+     - **configs** : This keyame will contain a collection (array) of configuration elements like attribute definitions